Resume Tips

 Key Takeaways:

-• Make sure you tailor your resume for each application to be submitted.
+• Tailor your resume for each application to be submitted.

 • Emphasize transferable skills.